What

 didnt follow the instructions we were both given, he has since quit

 that practice and has continued to call.
-My spouse refuses to change and
+My spouse refuses to unlist and change

-unlist our phone number, and I have been told by current psychotherapist
+our phone number, and I have been told by my current psychotherapist

 being cared for.
 Now he is constantly on my mind.
 What is going on, and what